MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 |02-01-20|Transfer|EAST|-1|10.00|2|
 |02-01-20|Transfer|WEST|1|10.00|3|

-Since the value of the original stock increase is LCY 10.00, the transfer is valued at that cost, not at LCY 12.00.
+Since the value of the original inventory increase is LCY 10.00, the transfer is valued at that cost, not at LCY 12.00.

 ## <a name="reapplication"></a>Reapplication
 Because of the way an item's unit cost is calculated, an incorrect item application could lead to a skewed average cost and unit cost.
 The following scenarios may cause incorrect item applications, which require that you undo item applications and reapply item ledger entries: